Safety + Campus Security

 In compliance with the Missing Student Policy and Procedures (Higher Education Opportunity Act of 2008), it is Cornish’s policy to actively investigate any report of a missing student who is enrolled at Cornish as either a full or part-time student.

-Most missing person reports in Cornish environment result from students changing their routines without informing roommates and friends of the change.
+Most missing person reports in the Cornish environment result from students changing their routines without informing roommates and friends of the change.
 For purposes of this policy, a student will be considered

-In general, a reasonable amount of time is 24 hours or more, but may vary with the time of day and information available regarding the missing person’s daily schedule, habits and reliability.
+In general, a reasonable amount of time is 24 hours or more but may vary with the time of day and information available regarding the missing person’s daily schedule, habits, and reliability.
 Individuals will also be considered missing immediately if their absence has occurred under circumstances that are suspicious or cause concern for their safety.

-If a member of Cornish community has reason to believe that a student is missing, that person is responsible for notifying one or all of the following individuals:
+If a member of the Cornish community has reason to believe that a student is missing, that person is responsible for notifying one or all of the following individuals: